nullhardware/nullhardware-website/_reference/Hacking-101/picoCTF-2022-Greatest-Hits/solfire.md

 After a bit of research we decide that we're probably most interested in the `entrypoint` function, and then the `solfire` function, and finally the 3 functions with a similar name: `handle_create`, `handle_withdraw` and `handle_deposit`.

 Unfortunately, my version of the regular `objdump` binary doesn't seem to like this architecture.
-However, it looks like llvm-12 has a version of objdump that can read and disassembly eBPF binaries.
+However, it does look like llvm-12 has a version of objdump that can read and disassembly eBPF binaries.

 ```
 $ docker run --rm -it -v $PWD:/work -w /work silkeh/clang:12 llvm-objdump -S solfire.so